 Blennorea with inclusions.
-Blennorrhea in newborns Prognosis, consequences and complications
+Blenorrhea in newborns Prognosis, consequences and complications

-Acute infectious eye diseases occur in children during the first days of life.
-Blennorrhea in newborns is a serious pathology, accompanied by purulent discharge from the conjunctiva.
-Infection is dangerous with complications: blindness and death of the eye.
+Acute infectious eye diseases occur in children in the first days of life.
+Blenorrhea in newborns is a serious pathology, accompanied by purulent discharge from the conjunctiva.
+The infection is dangerous due to complications: blindness and death of the eye.

 Gonococcal conjunctivitis is a disease that affects both eyes.
-It occurs due to intrauterine infection or with improper hygiene after birth.
+Occurs as a result of intrauterine infection or improper hygiene after birth.
 It is also transmitted through the birth canal from a sick mother.
 The causative agent is gonococcus.
-The mucous membrane of the eye of a newborn is severely affected.
-Perhaps its thinning, after which the bacteria affect the cornea of the eye, causing irreversible consequences.
+The mucous membrane of the newborn's eye is severely affected.
+It may become thinner, after which bacteria affect the cornea of the eye, causing irreversible consequences.

-Immediately after infection, the disease does not manifest itself, and the first signs are obvious after two or three days (more often the infection is noticed even in the maternity hospital).
+The disease does not appear immediately after infection, and the first signs are obvious after two to three days (more often the infection is noticed in the maternity hospital).
 The source of spread is the bacterium gonococcus, which affects the mother, or unsanitary conditions in the delivery room.

 Symptoms of concern

-Blennorrhea in a newborn is always the same, it is characterized by the following symptoms:
+Blenorrhea always manifests itself in a newborn in the same way; it is characterized by the following symptoms:

-• severe sealing of the eyelids, redness of the skin around the eyes;
+• severe thickening of the eyelids, redness of the skin around the eyes;

-• it is difficult to open the eyes of the baby for examination;
+• it is difficult to open the baby’s eyes for examination;

 • the conjunctiva becomes loose, often accompanied by bleeding;